hiejulia/JS-dev-env/README.md

 # What it does?
 + Boilerplate for Javascript projects
 + Can work fine with Angular, React or just vanilla Javascript.
++ I create this repo for a starting point for any Javascript projects.
+This is more like than the front-end boilerplate.

 # How to install
 + Download/ Clone this repo